 Learn about H&R Block’s free tax prep and filing options with partnerships that include Military One Source and United Way.

-Don’t worry about tax-time surprises like tax preparation prices or a swing in refund size.
-With upfront pricing and W-4 planning, H&R Block helps clients eliminate surprises.
+Learn how H&R Block helps clients eliminate tax-time surprises like tax preparation prices or a swing in refund size with upfront pricing and W-4 planning.